Senths02/portfolio/src/content/watch-party-data.md

 <summary>Discovery</summary>

 ### Understanding work to date
-I joined this project in the early stages of development.

-This project was part of a wider initiative and I had been involved with previous work.
-The technology was relatively familiar, but my understanding of the work to date was built by listening to people in the team and absorbing documentation.
+My understanding of the work to date was built by listening to people in the team and reading documentation.

 >The rest of the team had collated research insights, analysed competitor watch party services, defined requirements, and designed a first pass.

-Familiarity with the work to date would allow me to contribute effectively.
-I needed to understand:
+To contribute effectively, I wanted to understand:

-- The audience
 - User needs
 - Technical constraints
 - Stakeholder requirements